felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

     record))

 (defun bbdb-overwrite-record-internal (record)
   "Overwrite RECORD in the database file.
+Return RECORD.
 Do not call this function directly, call instead `bbdb-change-record' that calls the hooks, too."
   (bbdb-with-db-buffer